antoniagolab/HighCharge/README.md

-# HighCharge - a fast-charging allocation model for high-level road networks
+# Highcharge - a fast-charging allocation model for high-level road networks

 ## Overview